premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-33. How can we stop inherting a class from other class in Java?
+33. How can we stop inherting a class from other class in Java?p1

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)